 The Company continues to maintain a good safety and environmental record.
-There was nolost time injury during the FY 2016-17.
-It has worked for 426 days without Lost TimeInjury as on 31st March 2017.
+There was nolost time injury during the Financial Year 2020-21 and as on March 31 2021 it has workedfor 1887 days without Lost Time Injury.

-All the properties of the Company including buildings plant and machinery stocks andmaterials have been adequately insured.
+All the properties of the Company including Buildings Plant and Machinery Stocks andMaterials have been adequately insured.
 The Company also has a public liability insurancepolicy as per the Public Liability Insurance Act 1991.

-10. FIXED DEPOSITS
+11. FIXED DEPOSITS

 The Company does not accept fresh deposits at present and as such no amount onaccount of principal or interest on public deposits was outstanding as on the date of thebalance sheet.

-Pursuant to Section 129(3) of the Companies Act 2013 read with Rule 5 of theCompanies (Accounts) Rules 2014 the statement containing salient features of the financialstatements of Naperol (in Form AOC-1) forms part of theConsolidated Financial Statements.
-Pursuant to Section 136 of the Companies Act 2013 theCompany is exempted from attaching to its Annual Report the Annual Report of Naperol.
+Pursuant to Section 129(3) of the Companies Act 2013 read with Rule 5 of theCompanies (Accounts) Rules 2014 the statement containing salient features of thefinancial statements of the subsidiary companies in Form AOC-1 forms part of theConsolidated Financial Statements.
+Pursuant to Section 136 of the Companies Act 2013 theCompany is exempted from attaching to its Annual Report the Annual Reports of thesubsidiary companies.

 14. CONSOLIDATED FINANCIAL STATEMENTS

 The Company has prepared Consolidated Financial Statements (CFS) in accordance with theapplicable Accounting Standards as prescribed under the Companies (Accounts) Rules 2014of the Companies Act 2013.

-The Consolidated Financial Results reflect the results of theCompany and its subsidiary.
-As required under Regulation 34 of the SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 the Audited CFS together with the IndependentAuditors' Report thereon are annexed and form part of this Report.
-The summarizedConsolidated Financial Results are provided above at point no. 1 of thisReport.
+The Consolidated Financial Results reflect the results of the Company and itssubsidiaries.
+As required under Regulation 34 of the SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 the Audited CFS together with the IndependentAuditors Report thereon are annexed and form part of this Annual Report.
+Thesummarized Consolidated Financial Results are provided above at point no. 1 of thisReport.

 16. MANAGEMENT DISCUSSION AND ANALYSIS REPORT

 17. CORPORATE GOVERNANCE

 Your Company has taken adequate steps to ensure that all mandatory provisions ofCorporate Governance in terms of Regulation 34 of the SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 have been complied with.

 19. CORPORATE SOCIAL RESPONSIBILITY

 20. DETAILS OF BOARD MEETINGS

-20. EXTRACT OF ANNUAL RETURN
+22. ANNUAL RETURN

-21. DIRECTORS' RESPONSIBILITY STATEMENT
+23. DIRECTORS RESPONSIBILITY STATEMENT